-To be self-realized is nothing more, nothing less, than realizing all the power that is smack dab in the center of our beings—of ourselves.
+To experience self-realization is nothing more, nothing less, than realizing all the power that is smack dab in the center of our beings—of ourselves.
 And it’s a truckload of power, people.

 This is a two-pronged power source.
 First is the way it infinitely revitalizes with a self-perpetuating aliveness.
 It’s a bottomless cup that just keeps refilling.
 We can’t even dream of how this could affect someone, having it available if we were no longer blocking it.
 Our whole lives would dramatically change.

 This energy marches to the beat of its own drummer.
 It’s not personal to us.
 If conditions are right, it’s gonna flow.
 That’s just the way it rolls.
 On the flip side, when conditions aren’t compatible, no go.
 Clear the hurdles and on it goes again, but often differently from what we might be expecting.
 It’s going to go according to its unchangeable, built-in laws that are not custom-designed for us.
 It’s not personal.